laurolins/nanocube/API.md

 Sometimes we want to have multiple targets on a single dimension.
 For example, we might want to query multiple consecutive intervals from a binary tree representation for time.
-Each interval data can be "solved" by visiting a (minimal) set of time bins that is cover for it (the interval).
+Each interval data can be "solved" by visiting a (minimal) set of time bins that is a cover for it (the interval).

 # Services